evorhard/EvorBrain/README.md

 # - Working UI framework with theme switching
 # - Responsive design system
 # - Demo components showcasing the design system
+# - Database migration system (check MigrationTester component)
 # - Hot module replacement for development
 ```

-**Current State**: The UI foundation is complete!
-You can run the app and explore the component library, theme system, and responsive design.
-Database functionality is coming next.
+**Current State**: Both UI foundation and database layer are complete!
+You can run the app to explore the component library, theme system, responsive design, and test the database migration system.
+Next milestone: implementing CRUD operations and connecting frontend to backend.

 ---